mpenning/unittest_01/README.md

 ### Code under test

-The following code is all of what we are testing; it's quite trivial, which is good for the purposes of this example.
+The following code is all of what I want to test; `WordSpam()` is quite trivial, which is good for the purposes of this example.

 ```python
 # Filename: my_module/things.py